katiegrace/ProgrammingParadigmsProject/src/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+To utilize full functionality of our TinDev webpage, you will need to download Django and Bootstrap with the steps shown below.
 * npm
   ```sh
   npm install npm@latest -g